Portrait of Henry Addington (Copley)

 Portrait of Henry Addington is a c.1798 portrait painting by the Anglo-American artist John Singleton Copley.
 It depicts the British politician Henry Addington who served as Speaker of the House of Commons from 1789 to 1801.
 He then served as Prime Minister between 1801 and 1804.

-Addington is depicted at full-length in his speaker's robes with the ceremonial mace on the table and view of the House of Parliament on the left.
+Addington is depicted at full-length in his speaker's robes with the ceremonial mace on the table and view of St Stephen's Chapel, the old House of Commons chamber, on the left.
 It was one of four paintings Copley submitted to the Royal Academy's Summer Exhibition at Somerset House.
 It was criticised in a review in the Whitehall Evening Post.
 Today the painting is in the collection of the Saint Louis Art Museum in Missouri.